wp-plugins/music-store/readme.txt

 If you need additional information about the PHP directives involved in this process, visit the following link: http://php.net/manual/en/ini.core.php#ini.post-max-size

+= Q: Are there any restriction in the download the purchased files in a zipped file? =

+A: The zipped files are created in memory, so the PHP script in your web server, should manage the amount of memory sufficient to create the zipped file with all purchased audio files.
+To take an idea about the amount of memory required, uses as reference the peak in the sum of size of audio files in the bigger purchase, before enabling the zip option.

 == Screenshots ==
 01. Music Store Item